Lowe’s Logo

 Lowe's Logo 1965

 Unlike the previous sign, this one had strict forms since it consisted only of contour letters.
-Each glyph in the title was outlined with a black line to form a border.
+Each glyph in the title was outlined in black to form a border.
 At the same time, the designers rounded the corners of the signs and made the “w” look like an inverted “m.”
-The apostrophe was straight, vertical, and shaped like a rectangle.
+The apostrophe was straight, vertical, and rectangular-shaped.

 1969 – 1970